 "There are many storage companies that are getting ready to move from stealth mode to client-attraction mode, and this typically means incremental talent [increases] in sales and marketing management," Prigmore said.

-He added that said changes are likely in companies that have had commercially available products for months and have not had
+He added that said changes are likely in companies that have had commercially available products for months and have not had much success.

 "In these cases, we will always see replacement of managers in an effort to either execute the existing plan better or rewrite the strategy," he said.